noudess/docs-main/Maps-Introduction.md

 * maps/base/zoneshortname.map
 * maps/nav/zoneshortname.nav
 * maps/water/zoneshortname.wtr
-* maps/path/zoneshortname.path (To be deprecated)
+* maps/path/zoneshortname.path (Deprecated)

 ### Base Maps (.map)

 * Base map files are responsible for a few core critical things
-  * Line of Sight (LOS)
+  * **Line of Sight (LOS)**
-  * Calculating Best Z - The server is constantly doing Z calculations to keep NPC's on level plane, to prevent from dipping into the ground which was a much larger issue in the past
+  * **Calculating Best Z** The server is constantly doing Z calculations to keep NPC's on level plane, to prevent from dipping into the ground which was a much larger issue in the past

 ### Water Maps (.wtr)